 Money and life are intricately intertwined.
 There are few financial decisions that don't impact your life somehow, and few life decisions that don't have a monetary component.
 Get clear about who you are and where you want to go, using your money to support your life.

 Talking about money is hard.
 We don't like to be judged and the minute we start talking about money we make ourselves vulnerable.
 Learn how to have productive money conversations.

 We all have beliefs about money that operate in the background.
 These beliefs drive our behaviors.
 We develop these beliefs mostly in childhood and without self-exploration, we don't know they are there.
 Becoming more aware of your hidden beliefs about money is the first step to changing those beliefs to help change your behavior.

 Are you interested in financial therapy?
 Sign up for the Money Health newsletter.
 The newsletter comes out every Thursday and addresses different areas of the psychology of money, including money history, happiness, money mindfulness, meaning and purpose, and living intentionally.

 Do you want to learn more?
-Download one or both of these ebooks to learn more about how to have productive money conversations and align your use of money with what's important to you.
+Download Your Money, Your Values, and Your Life to learn more about aligning your use of money with what's important to you.